Record

 1900 Shanghai

-Ida and Ernest's mission stations in West China (Ida in England from 1912)
+CMS mission stations where Ida and Ernest Hamilton were based in West China (Ida in England from 1912)

 1906 April to England (on furlough)